Hyun5/CarND-Traffic-Sign-Classifier-Project/README.md

 #### 1. Include an exploratory visualization of the dataset.

 Here is an exploratory visualization of the data set.

+![alt text][image0]

 It is a bar chart showing how the data are exist in each lable.

 ![alt text][image1]